Table of Contents

 RequestsPost

-The RequestsPost connector uses HTTP/POST to submit search forms to configured URLs.
-It supports optional authentication.
-RequestsPost is used by M365 connectors and is now available for other sources.
-Here is a generic SearchProvider based on RequestsPost:
+The RequestsPost Connector uses HTTP/POST to submit search forms.
+It supports optional authentication and is used by M365 connectors and other sources.

 {